Colleges by Location

 Student Organizations

-This school has 183 open-membership student organizations you can participate in.
-The student organization that has the biggest membership is Asian Athletics Association, followed by WHIMS (Women in Math and Science) and Carleton Juggling F.I.S.H..
-Other popular organizations at Carleton College are First Generation and CANOE (Carleton Association of Nature and Outdoor Enthusiasts).
+This school has 203 open-membership student organizations you can participate in.
+The student organization that is most favored by students is Asian Athletics Association, followed by WHIMS (Women in Math and Science) and Carleton Juggling F.I.S.H..
+Other popular student organizations at this school are First Generation and CANOE (Carleton Association of Nature and Outdoor Enthusiasts).

-There is a drama club you can join if acting is something that interests you.
-For students interested in media and communication, Carleton College publishes its own newspaper and has its own radio station.
+For those interested in acting, there is a drama club you can become part of.
+Interested in media and communication?
+Carleton College publishes its own newspaper and has its own radio station.

 Student Services

-At Carleton College, there are many amenities required for a pleasant and safe life on campus.
+At Carleton College, there are many amenities that make life on campus comfortable and safe.

 All in all, campus life at Carleton College is rich and vibrant and provides all you need for a comfortable stay.